Capacity development in the transport sector

 Lead executing agency: Ministry of Finance and Development Planning

-As a consequence of 14 years of civil war and a lack of maintenance and construction activities, Liberia’s transport infrastructure has been severely damaged, and only one third of the country’s major streets are paved with asphalt.
+As a consequence of 14 years of civil war and a lack of maintenance and construction activities, Liberia’s transport infrastructure has been severely damaged, and only less than 10 per cent of the country’s roads are paved.
 The majority of the road network is therefore largely impassable, particularly during the rainy season.
 As a result, large portions of the country are inaccessible at times, which limits economic development.
 An improved transportation network could therefore also contribute to poverty reduction.

 The Liberian Government has begun to award road construction contracts to the private sector.
-In addition, sectoral reforms are planned, including the establishment of a Road Authority and a Road Fund to support infrastructural activities.
+A Road Maintenance Fund was introduced, the establishment of a Road Agency is planned.
 The planning capacities within the public sector and the services provided by Liberian construction companies remain insufficient.
-Above all, the country lacks a modern legal framework, trained workers and the organisational structure needed to efficiently develop the transportation and road sector.
+Above all, the country lacks of law enforcement, qualified workers and the organizational preprequisite for an efficient development of the transport sector, and, in particular, road sector are only weak.
 Regular road maintenance is planned, but the necessary financial resources are not always available.

 Legal, institutional and HR capacities in the transport sector are improved.